 Put your passwords to the test with the Bitwarden password strength tester.

 Once you generate a password and confirm it passes the strength test, how do you safely store your password information and retrieve it later, or share it with family members or coworkers?
 This is where password managers come in.
-A password manager, like Bitwarden, stores your passwords in an encrypted vault that can only be accessed by you using your master password (and two-factor authentication if you have that enabled, which is a good idea).
+A password manager, like Bitwarden, stores your passwords in an encrypted vault that can only be accessed by you using your master password (and if you have that enabled, which is a good idea).
 Once you’ve set up a password management account, accessing and sharing your information with people in your family, team, or organization becomes easy and secure.

 The password management solution you choose should be able to operate across multiple browsers, extensions, operating systems, and devices, and have the flexibility to be self-hosted or deployed in the cloud.
 At Bitwarden, we also value the power of being open source.
 Being open source offers a variety of benefits, such as our ability to leverage public expertise to help us monitor the ongoing quality and security of our product code.